 What does 2017 hold for the contact center?
-A number of key trends are dominating the conversation and have started to infiltrate the market well before this year.
-Customers report that analysts and the media have discovered new tech and trends, promising that 2017 will be an exciting year.
+A number of key trends currently are dominating the conversation, and started to infiltrate the market well before this year.
+But, from what we hear from customers, analytss and the media are presenting host of new ones which make it clear 2017 will be an exicting year.
+Please read today’s blog and let us know what you think.
 Do you agree?
-Have we missed any critical developments?
+Are we missing any?
 Tweet your thoughts to us @tcn and use the hashtag #CallCenter2017.

 2. Call Recording

 Automatic call recording is super important in a number of call center technologies, but businesses will want to go beyond the status quo and use more versatile options in 2017.
 Communications no longer occur solely on the telephone.
 Automated recording tools will need to follow suit to stay up-to-date with call center trends and to keep a business’ contact center operations competitive and effective.

 Gone is the static nature of yesterday’s instant messaging technologies.
 In the call center, today’s agents can use lots of iterations of chat such as text-based and video.
 Tomorro’s call center can use sophistaicated next-generation chat as a competitive advantage, implementing innovations such as agent-side personalization and multi-channel communication options.

 The cloud seems like old news but not necessarily within the call center.
 Many organizations are in the process of considering or switching from a legacy application to a cloud-based one.
 The trend largely exists as a given.
 Businesses and organizations will have to adopt the cloud to keep up with customers, remote agents, and competitors while keeping costs down.